vacp2p/research/hello-pss/README.md

 Two hypothesis of what's wrong:
 - Bad kademlia connectivity, implement health check to inspect
+   - can attach swarm and hello pss nodes and diff options, since swarm default seems to propagate basic e.g. swarmup ends up on swarm gateway
 - Local network shenanighans that only shows up for some flows, need to use external ip or so

 ### Next steps?